Bhavanaashok33/Synchronization-using-threads_OS/README.md

 1. EXECUTIVE SUMMARY
-The following document f1presents the design and implementation of the producerconsumer problem and provides a solution on a multi-process scenario.
+The following document presents the design and implementation of the producerconsumer problem and provides a solution on a multi-process scenario.
 The producer and consumer are two different processes who share a buffer that acts as a queue.
 The producer has a task of adding the data into the buffer and the consumer holds the task of